 We are looking for a team of volunteers to assist with ARTplay this term.

 ARTplay is our weekly program for under 3’s and their grown-ups.
 This popular drop-in program invites families to investigate Brown Council’s snazzy new interactive artwork, inspired by visual and performance art, street theatre, stand-up comedy and the sideshow.

 Families can also read a story together in our book corner, play some art games and have fun with other families in these creative play sessions.

-Volunteers will need to be available 9am – 1pm each Wednesday until 9 April.
+Volunteers will need to be available 9am – 1pm each Wednesday during school term, commencing 14 May, 2014

-Your role will be to assist MCA staff with program set up & pack up and interact with program participants throughout the morning
+Volunteers will assist MCA staff with program preparation and interact with program participants throughout the session.

 If you are keen to get involved please forward a completed application form to the National Centre for Creative Learning Coordinator firstname.lastname@example.org